 How to Fill Driveway Cracks

-This was one of the most long overdue projects at our home.
+Filling the driveway cracks was one of the most long overdue projects at our home.
 We’ve been talking about what a hot mess the driveway was for the last two and a half years.
 There were chunks of top coat missing from years neglect, 2 of which were admittedly our fault, and patches of grass.

 I was almost half tempted to let it grow and see what the earth had in store for this asphalt disaster.
 But I figured it would be another 50 years of neglect and overgrowth before it actually looked balanced enough to photograph and I don’t have that kind of time.
-So we opted to fill in the cracks.
+So we opted to fill the driveway cracks.

 After we revealed the canyons of cracks in our driveway, Brian edged the side.
 Why not clean it all up, right?